MrJohnsson77/nostr-citadel/README.md

 Nostr Citadel, a personal relay that stores and safeguards all your nostr data.

-The idea is that anyone should be able to run a relay and manage their own data in a **simple** and convenient way.
+The aim is to make running a relay and managing your data easy and accessible for everyone.
-Once you're up and running, the relay will actively sync data from other relays and create a backup locally.
+Once you have set up your relay, it will automatically synchronize data from other relays and create a backup of your data locally, ensuring you never lose any events or notes.

-By default, admin, paid and whitelisted npubs are synced to the relay.
+By default, the relay will sync admin, paid, and whitelisted npubs.
-Only admin, whitelisted and paid npubs are allowed to write to the relay, unless relay is set as public in config.
+However, only admin, whitelisted, and paid npubs will have write access to the relay, unless you choose to set it as public in the configuration settings.

 You can try it out by adding `wss://relay.nostr-citadel.org` to your relays.
-DM me your npub or get an invoice at https://relay.nostr-citadel.org/invoices to get write access.

 Stay Sovereign 🤙

 ![Nostr Citadel](screenshots/nostr-citadel-home-small.png?raw=true "Nostr Citadel Home")